16 Nov Chinese Medicine for Sunburns, Burns, Itches, Cuts, and Injuries

 Chinese Herbal Creams for Sunburns and Burns

-In TCM, burns are considered to be a external disease where heat injures the body causing redness, burning pain, and in more severe cases, blisters.
+In TCM, burns are considered to be an external disease where heat injures the body causing redness, burning pain, and in more severe cases, blisters.

-Heat can deplete our yin or fluids, so staying hydrated are extremely important for treating sunburns.
+Heat can deplete our yin or fluids, so staying hydrated is extremely important for treating sunburns.
 If available, bone broth can help replenish electrolytes and support rehydration.